[əˌrōməˈTHerəpē]

 The science behind your nose

-The human olfactory nerve begins on the bony roof of our nasal cavity and ends with the olfactory bulb located on the underside of the frontal lobe of the brain, known as the olfactory cortex.
-The olfactory cortex includes the Piriform cortex, the amygdala (seat of emotions) and the Entorhinal cortex (connected to memories).
-From here the information is sent to the prefrontal cortex and the thalamus, which helps us distinguish different odors.
-Aromatic information is also shared with the hypothalamus and even the brainstem.
+The human olfactory nerve begins on the roof of our nasal cavity and ends with the olfactory bulb located on the underside of the frontal lobe of the brain known as the olfactory cortex.
+The olfactory cortex includes the amygdala (seat of emotions) and the Entorhinal cortex (connected to memories).
+From here the scent, made up of chemical molecules of information, is sent to the prefrontal cortex and the thalamus, which helps us distinguish different odors.
+Aromatic information is also shared with the hypothalamus and the brainstem.

 What is a Certified Aromatherapist?

 I completed my Level One Aromatherapy certification, which included 265 hours of in-person study covering anatomy, physiology, chemistry, taxonomy, and Latin for plant identification.
-I engaged in supervised case studies, passed multiple exams on chemistry, anatomy and physiology, and wrote a research paper on grief and essential oils, check out my blog post titled "Essential Oils and Grief."
+I engaged in supervised case studies, passed multiple exams on chemistry, anatomy and physiology, and wrote a research paper on grief and essential oils, which was later edited for a blog titled "Essential Oils and Grief."

-In 2017, I obtained my certification, complementing my master's degree in clinical mental health counseling, which gives a foundation for understanding neurological functions and emotional disturbances.
+In 2017, I obtained my certification, complementing my master's degree in clinical mental health counseling.
 Building upon this, I have engaged in the practice of aromatherapy, developing both aromatic and topical formulations designed to support physical and emotional well-being.

 I specialize in formulating essential oil blends designed to support individuals coping with grief and loss.
 In 2019, I completed training and certification as a death midwife to enhance my expertise regarding end-of-life care and the dying process.